 A cornerstone right fielder whose defensive brilliance and clubhouse leadership were instrumental in breaking a historic championship curse.

-Jason Heyward arrived in Major League Baseball with the weight of 'next big thing' expectations, a physically imposing prospect for the Atlanta Braves whose powerful swing produced a memorable home run on his very first pitch.
-While his offensive output sometimes sparked debate, his value was never in doubt for those who watched him redefine the art of right field defense.
-With a cannon for an arm and preternatural instincts, he turned doubles into outs and saved countless runs, earning multiple Gold Gloves.
-His career found its ultimate purpose with the Chicago Cubs.
-After signing a major contract, his 2016 season at the plate was considered a disappointment, but his legacy was cemented in a rain delay.
-With the team facing a potential collapse in Game 7 of the World Series, Heyward delivered a passionate, galvanizing speech to his teammates, a moment credited with steadying the club and propelling them to their first title in 108 years.
-His tenure became a testament to leadership that transcends statistics.
+Jason Heyward hit a home run on his first MLB pitch, arriving with the Atlanta Braves as a physically imposing prospect.
+His offensive output sometimes sparked debate, but his value was never in doubt for those who watched him redefine right field defense.
+With a cannon arm and preternatural instincts, he turned doubles into outs, earning multiple Gold Gloves.
+With the Chicago Cubs in 2016, his season at the plate was considered a disappointment, but his legacy was sealed in Game 7 of the World Series.
+During a rain delay, Heyward delivered a galvanizing speech to his teammates, a moment credited with steadying the club and propelling them to their first title in 108 years.

 1981–1996